VolliBinJackson/Recommendation_System_For_Movies/README.md

 # Recommendation_System_For_Movies

-This is my own project to learn, practice and get familiar with Machine Learning, Unit Testing and hosting.
+This is my personal project to learn, practice and get familiar with Machine Learning, Unit Testing and web deployment.

 # Overview

-This project includes a film recommendation system that works with modern methods of collaborative filtering to generate personalized recommendations for films.
-Recommendations are based on users' ratings and preferences, and the model uses historical interactions to identify patterns and make predictions.
-This system could be used on a platform such as Netflix, Amazon Prime, or a similar service to suggest relevant movies to users.

-The system uses the popular MovieLens dataset and is a simple but effective example of applying machine learning to recommender systems.
+This project implements a movie recommendation system using a **hybrid approach** that combines **Collaborative Filtering** and **Content-Based Filtering** to generate personalized suggestions.

 # Dataset

-The dataset I used is the MovieLens dataset, which contains a collection of ratings and metadata about movies.
+It leverages the popular MovieLens dataset (https://grouplens.org/datasets/movielens/latest/) and simulates a recommender engine similar to those used by platforms like Netflix or Amazon Prime.
 It is widely used in research to develop and test recommendation algorithms.

-Here is the link: https://grouplens.org/datasets/movielens/latest/

 This project used the MovieLens 100k dataset, which contains over 100,000 reviews from users on movies.

-Important files in the dataset: movies.csv: Contains user reviews.
+Important files in the dataset:
+- ratings.csv: Contains user reviews.
 Each line represents a rating from a user about a movie (User ID, Movie ID, Rating, Timestamp).

-movies.csv: Contains the metadata of the movies (Movie ID, Movie Title, Genre).
+- movies.csv: Contains the metadata of the movies (Movie ID, Movie Title, Genre).

+# Methods Used

+The recommendation engine combines the strengths of both filtering techniques:

+Collaborative Filtering
+- **User-Based Collaborative Filtering**: Assumes users with similar rating patterns will enjoy similar movies.
+User similarity is calculated using cosine similarity.
+- **Item-Based Collaborative Filtering**: Assumes that if a user liked movie A, they might also like movie B, based on ratings from other users.

+Content-Based Filtering
+- Focuses on the **attributes of the movies themselves** (e.g., genre, title).
+- The system computes **cosine similarity** between movies based on genre metadata and suggests similar items.
+- This is especially useful for new users (cold start) or when historical user data is sparse.

+The final **hybrid model** combines both approaches for improved accuracy.

 # Goal of the Project

-The goal of this project is to develop a recommendation model that suggests movies for a user based on their ratings and the reviews of similar users.
-The main approach we use is collaborative filtering.
-We implement both user-assisted and item-based collaborative filtering.
-Approaches and methods The system uses two main approaches to collaborative filtering:

-- User-assisted collaborative filtering: This approach is based on the assumption that similar users like similar movies.
-Similarities between users are calculated, and recommendations are made based on that.
-Similarity between users is measured using metrics such as cosine similarity.
-- Item-based collaborative filtering: This approach assumes that movies that have been highly rated by similar users might also appeal to a specific user.

-Both approaches get combined and it becomes a hybrid model, which we use for our webserver.
+To build a working recommendation system that:
+- Suggests movies based on user preferences
+- Combines collaborative filtering and content similarity
+- Runs as an interactive web app using Streamlit
+- Includes basic unit tests for core components

+# Running the Project

+1. Clone the repo:  git clone <repo-link>
+                    cd Recommendation_System_For_Movies

+2. create venv (recommended): python -m venv .venv .venv\Scripts\activate # on Windows source .venv/bin/activate # on Linux/Mac

+3. Install dependencies:  pip install -r requirements.txt

+4. Run the webserver: cd app
+                      streamlit run main.py